Maudaha: Demographics

-Maudaha Nagar Palika Parishad has total administration over 7,152 houses to which it supplies basic amenities like water and sewerage.
-It is also authorize to build roads within Nagar Palika Parishad limits and impose taxes on properties coming under its jurisdiction.
+Maudaha Nagar Palika Parishad has total administration of over 7,152 houses to which it supplies basic amenities like water and sewerage.
+It is also authorized to build roads within Nagar Palika Parishad limits and impose taxes on properties under its jurisdiction.

 Economy

 The economy of Maudaha is mostly dependent on farming and the region is in a drought-affected area.
 There is no large scale industry in the city apart from a few small scale industries.
 The city however, has a growing private commercial sector, mainly retail businesses.